Primesty/GettingCleaningDataAssignment/ReadMe.md

 The original dataset included the following data files:

-'features.txt': List of all features.
+features.txt - List of all features.

-'activity_labels.txt': List of class labels and their activity name.
+activity_labels.txt - List of class labels and their activity name. train/X_train.txt - Training set. train/y_train.txt - Training labels.

-'train/X_train.txt': Training set.

-'train/y_train.txt': Training labels.

-'train/subject_train.txt': ID's of subjects in the training data
+train/subject_train.txt - ID's of subjects in the training data test/X_test.txt - Test set.

-'test/X_test.txt': Test set.

-'test/y_test.txt': Test labels.
+test/y_test.txt - Test labels.

-'test/subject_test.txt': ID's of subjects in the training data
+test/subject_test.txt - ID's of subjects in the training data

-Description of the run_analysis.R script:

 The run_analysis.R script merges data from a number of .txt files and produces a tidy data set which may be used for further analysis.